Does X, Y or Z raise my blood sugar?

 In the top right, we have pure glucose (which has been given a score of 100% to designate the maximum glucose rise).
 In the bottom left we have high-fat foods such as butter, bacon and cream cheese (which have the lowest increase in glucose after meals).

 The number we will be looking more at in the remainder of this article is the correlation coefficient (i.e. R2).
-The correlation of carbohydrate with maximum rise in blood glucose is 0.628.
+The correlation of carbohydrates with maximum rise in blood glucose is 0.628.

 While carbohydrates explain the majority of the rise in blood sugars, there are other factors.
 To better understand the other factors, I have analysed the data to see how other parameters to enable us to better understand the things that raise blood sugars after we eat.